 TP is a different website animal to BP, but we have a good online rapport with the Blogging Painters, picking up on ideas, tweeting, respecting our differences – dictionaries to hand!

-We say emulsion, they say latex; they say trim, we say woodwork … actually, the boundaries are blurring as we slip effortlessly between one language to another, innit, dude.
+We say emulsion, they say latex; they say trim, we say woodwork … actually, the boundaries are blurring as we slip effortlessly between one language to another.

-Many paint products either side of the pond will probably stay a mystery, though, unless Benjamin Moore learn to swim and Little Greene learn to fly stateside, higher than Farrow and Ball.
+Many paint products either side of the pond will probably stay a mystery, with a couple of exceptions like Benjamin Moore who learnt to swim to the UK and Farrow and Ball and Annie Sloan hit the states.

-On the plus side, Proform, Corona, Wooster and Purdy, Graco, 3M, Festools and Mirka, these companies have product everywhere, but for some reason, Fine Paints of Europe are in the USA but not in the UK?
+On the plus side, Proform, Corona, Wooster and Purdy, Graco, 3M have product everywhere, but for some reason, Fine Paints of Europe are in the USA but haven’t graced the UK?
 Never understood that.

 Anyway, there is no debate where you can touch on one of the main pulses of painting in North America – wherever you are in the world, head over to Blogging Painters, there will be plenty to get stuck into.